Unveiling Blind Image Restoration Techniques: A Photographer's Guide to Reviving Damaged Images with AI

 Deep learning models can handle complex degradations but demand significant computational resources and large training datasets.
 Choosing a method involves balancing these trade-offs based on your specific needs.

 A wide array of software and libraries cater to blind image restoration.
-Software like Adobe Photoshop and GIMP offer a range of manual and AI-assisted tools for addressing common image issues.
+Software like Adobe Photoshop and GIMP offer a range of manual and ai-assisted tools for addressing common image issues.

 The next section will explore how to evaluate the results of blind image restoration and refine your approach for optimal image quality.